-How to Use Remote Patient Monitoring and Get CMS Reimbursement
+As a healthcare provider do you want to know – How to Use Remote Patient Monitoring and Get CMS Reimbursement?

-Remote patient monitoring (RPM) has leaped into the spotlight since the COVID-19 pandemic.
-Though versions of RPM have been around since the 1970s, the Centers for Medicare and Medicaid Services (CMS) didn’t fully reimburse providers for even a few of these critically needed services until 2019.
+Remote Patient Monitoring (RPM) has leaped into the spotlight since the COVID-19 pandemic.
+Though versions of RPM have been around since the 1970s, the Centers for Medicare and Medicaid Services (CMS) didn’t fully reimburse providers for these critically needed services until 2019.

-In January 2020, CMS created more billing codes that allow healthcare providers to extend their use of remote monitoring to more situations.
+In January 2020, CMS created more billing codes that allow healthcare providers to extend the use of remote patient monitoring (RPM) for more situations.

-If you are a provider who wants to offer RPM to your patients, there are several guidelines you need to follow to ensure complete compliance.
+If you are a provider who believes RPM would be best for your patients, there are several guidelines you need to follow to ensure complete compliance with CMS guidelines.

-However, to take full advantage of these developments and reduce risk, providers need to follow CMS guidelines as they use remote monitoring and apply for reimbursement.
+To take full advantage of the RPM benefits and reduce risk, providers need to follow CMS guidelines.
+This is especially true when they apply for reimbursement.
 Here’s a quick guide to help your practice implement RPM for your Medicare and Medicaid patients.

 Choose the Right RPM Tools

 First, consider your patients’ needs.
-Often, seniors receiving Medicare coverage won’t have the technological savvy to learn how to use complicated technology.
-The more seamless the monitoring procedure, the more likely they’ll keep up with their prescribed regimen.
+Often, seniors receiving Medicare coverage won’t have the technological savvy to learn how to use current technology.
+If you can make the monitoring process easy to implement, the more likely patients will keep up with their prescribed regimen that you have provided

 Simplify to ensure compliance

 Many RPM technology companies provide only devices that need a smartphone app to work.
 However, many seniors may lack a smartphone or not be familiar with all of the phone functions they may need for RPM.